tunjid/Tiler/readme.md

 into a paginated API.

-It does this by exposing a functional reactive API most similar to a `Map` where:
+It does this by exposing a functional reactive API most similar to the MVI architectural pattern:

-* The keys are the queries (`Query`) for data
+* The inputs modify the queries for data
-* The values are dynamic sets of data returned over time as the result of the `Query` key.
+* The output is the data returned over time in a `List`.

-The output of tiling is a `TiledList`, a `List` implementation that allows for looking up the query that fetched each item.
+This output of tiling is a `TiledList`, a `List` implementation that allows for looking up the query that fetched each item.
 It is defined as:

 ```Kotlin
 interface TiledList<Query, Item> : List<Item> {